faraday-techno/relay-pro/docs/README.md

 # About the extension
 > Amazon Relay Pro Extension 🚀

-Amazon Relay Pro is productivity hack for people who wants to automate mundane daily tasks of refreshing the browser and waiting for the laods to appear.
+Amazon Relay Pro is productivity hack for people who wants to automate mundane daily tasks of refreshing the browser and waiting for the loads to appear.
 Using easly configurable features you can tell the extension to do the job for you.
-It offers following the features:
+It offers the following features:
 * Auto Refresh the browser based on the refresh rate
-* Auto Book the loads
+* Auto Book the loads 💪 (Game changer)
 * Auto Stop when new load appears on the board
 * Highlight the new load so it can be easily identified
-* Get sound notifications
+* Get pleasant sound notifications

 [Get the Extension](https://chrome.google.com/webstore/detail/amazon-relay-pro/peionlgkagofbcdmkjmnjfbpnfchdkal?hl=en&gl=US&authuser=0)